 Currently, the council may create a technical advisory panel whose members are appointed for three-year terms from transportation construction associations and related transportation road interests.
-Under the bill, the council could appoint subcommittees or technical advisory committees whose members would serve as needed to provide research on issues and projects as directed by the council.
-These subcommittees and technical committees would be advisory only, and not binding on the council.
+Under the bill, the council could appoint subcommittees or technical advisory committees whose members would serve as needed to provide research on issues and projects as directed by the Michigan Infrastructure Council.
+These subcommittees and technical committees would be advisory only, and not binding on the Michigan Infrastructure Council.

-Transportation Asset Management Council Duties
+Council Duties